mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

   - See [Review instructions](#review-instructions) section
 - Enforce a no-early-issue-assigns rule during the GSoC proposals phase (ends April 4th)
   - See [no-early-issue-assigns](#no-early-issue-assigns)

-## No early issue assigns

-No-early-issue-assigns rule means that a contributor can be assigned to an issue only when he has a PR that reached some kind of completion (merged or killed).

-See this [conversation thread](https://groups.google.com/u/1/a/mathesar.org/g/core-team/c/hFU729n8xDE) for the edge case this opens up where multiple PRs for the same issue compete to be merged

-- This rule should not be always applied; its purpose is to maximize the number of issues candidates have available; useful when number of issues available for candidates to prove themselves is low
-- This rule should only be applied when evaluating candidates
-- Note to admin, make sure to evaluate whether number of issues is indeed low
-- Note to admin, consider selecting a subset of issues to which this rule should apply
-	- E.g. in 2023 we had too few backend issues, but sufficient number of frontend issues

 ## All members